Filling station: Discount brands

-Discount brands are often smaller, regional chains or independent stations, offering lower prices on fuel.
-Most purchase wholesale commodity gasoline from independent suppliers or from the major petroleum companies.
-Lower-priced stations are also found at some supermarkets (Albertsons, Kroger, Big Y, Ingles, Lowes Foods, Giant, Weis Markets, Safeway, Hy-Vee, Vons, Meijer, Loblaws/Real Canadian Superstore, and Giant Eagle), convenience stores (7-Eleven, Circle K, Cumberland Farms, QuickChek, Road Ranger, Sheetz and Wawa), discount stores (Walmart, Canadian Tire) and warehouse clubs (Costco, Sam's Club, and BJ's Wholesale Club).
-At some stations (such as Vons, Costco, BJ's Wholesale Club, or Sam's Club), consumers are required to hold a special membership card in order to be eligible for the discounted price, or pay only with the chain's cash card, debt card or a credit card issuer exclusive to that chain.
+Discount brands are often smaller, regional chains or independent stations, offering lower fuel prices.
+Most purchase wholesale commodity gasoline from independent suppliers or the major petroleum companies.
+Lower-priced stations are also found at some supermarkets (Albertsons, Kroger, Big Y, Ingles, Lowes Foods, Giant, Weis Markets, Safeway, Hy-Vee, Vons, Meijer, Loblaws/Real Canadian Superstore, and Giant Eagle), convenience stores (7-Eleven, Circle K, Cumberland Farms, QuickChek, Road Ranger, Sheetz, Speedway and Wawa), discount stores (Walmart, Canadian Tire) and warehouse clubs (Costco, Sam's Club, and BJ's Wholesale Club).
+At some stations (such as Vons, Costco gas stations, BJ's Wholesale Club, or Sam's Club), consumers are required to hold a special membership card to be eligible for the discounted price, or pay only with the chain's cash card, debt card or a credit card issuer exclusive to that chain.
 In some areas, such as New Jersey, this practice is illegal, and stations are required to sell to all at the same price.
 Some convenience stores, such as 7-Eleven and Circle K, have co-branded their stations with one of the premium brands.
 After the Gulf Oil company was sold to Chevron, northeastern retail units were sold off as a chain, with Cumberland Farms controlling the remaining Gulf Oil outlets in the United States.

 State-controlled stations

 Some countries have only one brand of filling station.
-In Mexico, where the oil industry is state-owned and prices are regulated, the country's main operator of filling stations is Pemex.
 In Malaysia, Shell is the dominant player by number of stations, with government-owned Petronas coming in second.
 In Indonesia, the dominant player by number of stations is the government-owned Pertamina, although other companies such as TotalEnergies and Shell are increasingly found in big cities such as the capital Jakarta or Surabaya.
+In Taiwan, the government-owned CPC Corporation is the dominant player by number of stations, with the privately owned and operated Formosa Petrochemical Corporation and NPC respectively in second and third place.